 What are the B Corp requirements?

-Achieving B Corp certification requires completing the B Impact Assessment (BIA), a comprehensive evaluation of a company’s areas of impact, and undergoing a rigorous evaluation.
+The B Corp requirements include completing the B Impact Assessment (BIA), a comprehensive evaluation of a company’s areas of impact, and undergoing a rigorous evaluation.
 The BIA evaluates a company’s impacts across five key areas: Governance, Workers, Community, Environment, and Customers.
 A company must score at least 80 to get certified.
 Often this involves making improvements, such as by formalizing policies, developing Impact Reports, and calculating their carbon footprint.

 Once a company has completed the BIA with a score of at least 80 points, it can submit it for review to B Lab, the nonprofit that certifies B Corps.
 The company will then undergo a review process where they will be asked for documentation to verify their responses.
 A company can get certified when it achieves a verified score of at least 80 points.